sushantPatrikar/teachable-dinosaur/README.md

 <img src = "./img/demo_run.gif" height=200 width=200>
 </p>

-Make a gesture with which you will tell the dinosaur to run.
+Make a gesture which will tell the dinosaur to run.
 For example, in my case, it was a closed fist.
 When you are ready with the gesture, press the 's' key on your keyboard.
 This will capture 1500 burst shots of your gesture.

 <p align="center">
 <img src = "./img/demo_jump.gif" height=200 width=200>